BWHellar/Pizza-Store/README.md

 ## Support and contact details

-_Email us with any questions, comments, or concerns.
+_Email with any questions, comments, or concerns.
 Contact Crystal @ Crystal_Fecteau@ymail.com

 ### License